By William Holtzman

 Many knew of Father Dan and his brother, Father Phil.
 They were icons of the anti-war movement.
 The Vietnam War, that is.
 Almost every month they were getting led away in handcuffs for some form of non-violent resistance.

 They were the Bonnie and Clyde of the peace movement.
 Even Paul Simon sang about Father Dan:

 We was all on the cover of Newsweek

-Dan even made the FBI’s “most wanted list,” a first for any priest.
-But I digress.
+Dan made the FBI’s “most wanted list,” a first for any priest.

-It was chilly in Danbury, but in quick order, Father Dan was outside the prison and leading a traditional mass in front of an untraditional audience of 600+ peacenicks.
-I don’t remember his remarks but I was happy to be there shivering next to my charming, brave teacher—Howard Zinn.
+It was chilly in Danbury, but in quick order, Father Dan was outside the prison, leading a traditional mass in front of an untraditional audience of 600 peacenicks.
+Even the Danbury News Times was there to cover this unique coming out event.

 I don’t remember Father Dan’s remarks but I was happy to be there, shivering next to my charming, brave teacher — Howard Zinn.
 You see, Howard was my Mahatma.